Amanpreet04-1993/Customer-Retention-Churn-Risk-Analysis/README.md

-  ### Few slicers has been added to the churn coloum (left Row) in the filter widgets to inhance the filter reaches.
+  ### Few slicers has been added to the churn column (left Row) in the filter widgets to enhance the filter reaches.

-  [Slicer] Risk of churn With Yes/No Posibilities
+  [Slicer] Risk of churn With Yes/No Possibilities

-  [Slicer] Internet service helped adding coloums like DSL, Fiber optics, No
+  [Slicer] Internet service helped adding columns like DSL, Fiber optics, No

   [Slicer] Months subscribed, between 0-72 and by adding a Slider to adjust dates and report made things easier